Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

 What can I do to prevent rabies?

-- Avoid contact with wild animals.
-Do not approach any tame or wild animal that you do not know.
-Do not try to take them home with you.
+- Avoid contact with animals.
+Do not approach any wild animal, or any tame animal that you do not know.
 Cover windows and other openings in your home with screens so wild animals cannot get inside.

 - Get medical care if you get bitten by an animal.
 Do this even if the wound is very small.